-Audio Direction and Implementation for Video Games
+Audio Direction and PROGRAMMING for Video Games

 "We live in a noisy world where everything makes sound.
 I capture sounds and organize them into music and sonic environments for games and other medias.
 My spare time involves listening to records, playing video games, and tinkering with gear."